Pokey Reese

-Calvin "Pokey" Reese, Jr. (born June 10, 1973) is an American former Major League Baseball infielder.
-Reese played with the Cincinnati Reds, Pittsburgh Pirates, and Boston Red Sox.
+Calvin "Pokey" Reese Jr. (born June 10, 1973) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) with the Cincinnati Reds, Pittsburgh Pirates, and Boston Red Sox from 1997 to 2004.
 With the Red Sox, he won the 2004 World Series over the St. Louis Cardinals.
 He batted and threw right-handed.
-Reese was known for his defense, winning two Gold Gloves during his career.
+Reese was known for his defense, winning two Gold Glove Awards during his career.

 Early life

 Reese was born in Columbia, South Carolina.
 Growing up, he lived for a while in a two-room shack with an outhouse, along with eight or nine relatives, on the south end of Columbia.
 His father, an alcohol and drug addict, was often absent.
 Reese started playing Little League baseball at the age of nine, using a borrowed glove; he would not own a baseball glove until high school.
 Reese started at A.C.
 Flora High School, then transferred to Lower Richland High School, which was better-known for sports.
 During his sophomore year, major league scouts sent to watch Earl Cunningham were impressed by a long throw he made during a game.
 He was drafted by the Cincinnati Reds in the first round, 20th overall, of the 1991 MLB Draft.